White House Council on Environmental Quality (CEQ) and US Environmental Protection Agency (EPA)

 Awards of up to $2,500 to USA and territories K-12 public school teachers to recognize outstanding contributions to environmental education.
 Applications are invited from teachers who use innovative methods and approaches in teaching environmental concepts and present the environment as a context for learning for their students.

 Teachers should use at least one of the following topics as a basis to teach about environmental sustainability:

 GrantWatch ID#: 138628

 Up to two teachers from each of EPA's 10 regions, from different states, will be selected to receive this award.

 Teacher awardees will receive a Presidential award plaque and an award of up to $2,500 to be used to further the recipient's professional development in environmental education.
 Teacher awardees will also receive a congratulatory letter from a senior official from EPA and/or the White House.

-The teacher's local education agency will also receive an award of up to $2,500 to fund environmental educational activities and programs (and not for construction costs, general expenses, salaries, bonuses, or other administrative expenses).
+The teacher's local education agency will also receive an award of up to $2,500 to fund environmental educational activities and programs.

 Honorable Mention recipients will receive certificates of recognition.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.